 MONITORING ERRORS

-APIs account for 67% of monitoring errors
+APIs trigger 67% of monitoring errors

 API errors outpace HTTP, TLS, and Timeout errors in Q1 2025